-Yes, I drove to Idaho in ‘92, where I have been for the past 30 years, surrounded by the one of the largest areas of protected, wild lands in the lower 48.
-I wanted to live in a place where the natural environment dictates the way of life, where one senses the physiography of the place.
-Our seasons are distinct.
-Five mountain ranges surround us, we have the nation’s only Dark Sky Preserve, and if you drive 10 minutes in any direction from town, you’re in the backcountry.
+Yes, I drove to Idaho in ‘92, where I have been for the past 30 years surrounded by the one of the largest areas of protected land in the US.
+I wanted to live in a place where the natural environment dictated the way of life, where one could sense its physical geography.
+Our 4 distinct seasons, five surrounding mountain ranges, hillside ordinances, and Dark Sky Preserve make it possible to notice the changing of the seasons nearly daily.
+It’s an exhilarating environment.

-Q: Who are the artists who have had an influence on you?
+Q: Who are the artists who have influenced you?

-Richard Long, Ursula von Rydingsvard, James Turrell.
-Leo Villereal, Sabina Ratte
+Richard Long, Ursula von Rydingsvard, James Turrell, Leo Villereal, Sabina Ratte, Godmin